August 17, 2013 |

 February 27, 2012 |

-ORLANDO - Andre Iguodala could be suffering today from culture shock, or the bends, or maybe vertigo.
-The 76ers forward made his NBA All-Star Game debut last night at the Amway Center.
-He played well in his 13 minutes, collecting 12 points and four rebounds.
-But for the most part, he watched as the Western Conference scored in about as many varieties as can be done in a 152-149 win over the East.
+ORLANDO - Andre Iguodala could be suffering from culture shock, or the bends, or maybe vertigo on Monday.
+The 76ers forward made his NBA All-Star Game debut Sunday night at the Amway Center.
+He played well in his 14 minutes, 11 seconds, collecting 12 points and four rebounds.
+But for the most part he watched as the Western Conference scored in about as many ways as can be done in a 152-149 win over the East.
 The West scored 88 points in the first half, an All-Star Game record.
-That's about five more points than the Sixers have averaged over their last five games (83.2)